Regulating Retail Business Holiday Shopping

 - Christmas Day

-Exemptions to the Peel Retail Holiday Shopping By-law
+Exemptions to the Peel Retail Business Closings By-law

 In order to be permitted to open on a holiday, a retail business must meet one of the exceptions outlined in the By-law.
 The exceptions include: